Louisjreeves/SetupWacInstall/README.md

           4. make sure the cluster is also in this OU and has full control over the cluster nodes
           5. reference https://docs.microsoft.com/en-us/windows-server/failover-clustering/prestage-cluster-adds

      b.
-Create a share - not in the cluster or vms on cluster- all nodes need full control to this folder.
+Create a share - not in the cluster or vms on cluster- Not on the WAC server.
+All nodes need full control to this folder.

           1. Main share \\Servername
           2. DEllUpdates - Folder where all the OMIMSWAC files will be located \\Servername\Folder